Climate and Diversity

 The Cornell astronomy climate and diversity committee has been established to set up and maintain a system for promoting an environment in the Department which promotes collaboration, inclusion, mentorship and respect.
-We are in the process of creating a values statement, organizing educational opportunities, and examining our reporting, admissions, and workplace processes.
+The committee is responsible for organizing educational opportunities, and examining our reporting, admissions, and workplace processes.

 We hold monthly meetings and all are welcome to join.
 Reach out to one of us for more information.